Oprah moves the Golden Globes audience with inspirational acceptance speech

 She closed her speech with a prediction for the future.

-“So I want all the girls watching here, now that a new day is on the horizon!” said Oprah.
+“So I want all the girls watching here now to know that a new day is on the horizon,” said Oprah.

 Oprah wants all of the little girls to know that a new day is on the horizon.
 They hear you, O. 👏 #GoldenGlobes pic.twitter.com/l8aXVmFFYt— PopCrush (@PopCrush) January 8, 2018